Japanese version by Steffen Moritz, Francesca Bohn, Ruth Veckenstedt, Takuma Ishigati & Todd S. Woodward

 For display purposes the below text is in English.
 However, the manual, worksheets and units are in Japanese language!

-MCT+ combines the process-oriented approach of metacognitive group training with elements of individual cognitive-behavioral therapy (i.e., the learning units related to jumping to conclusions and other biases can be adapted to the individual experiences, observations, and symptoms of the patient).
+MCT+ combines the process-oriented approach of metacognitive group training with elements of individual cognitive-behavioral therapy.

-Six years after the release of the first edition, we are happy to announce the second edition of the MCT+ manual.
-In light of multiple studies indicating that patients often view their affective problems as more important than their positive symptoms, we have broadened the approach, which was initially targeted at the cognitive biases responsible for psychotic symptoms, so that MCT+ now also helps patients deal with low self-esteem, depression, and stigma.
+Six years after the release of the first edition, we are happy to provide the second edition of the MCT+ manual.
+In light of multiple studies indicating that patients often view their affective problems as more important treatment targets than their positive symptoms, we have broadened the approach, which was initially concerned only with the cognitive biases responsible for psychotic symptoms, so that MCT+ now also helps patients deal with low self-esteem, depression, and stigma.
 The present program contains new or optimized exercises as well as a new unit on self-esteem.
 The links below are to a shortened adaptation of the German MCT+ concept.
 We would be very grateful for feedback on this version.

 Downloading the materials is permitted free of charge with the understanding that any commercial use is prohibited.
 Copyright restrictions apply (e.g., no modification of the materials, no use of slides for other purposes without the authors’ prior consent).
-You may download the worksheets for each module below.
-If you plan to administer individualized metacognitive training for psychosis (MCT+), please send us a brief email (moritz[@]uke.de).
+You may download the worksheets for each unit below.
+If you plan to administer individualized metacognitive training for psychosis (MCT+), please send us a brief email: firstname.lastname@example.org.
 We would also be grateful for any comments you might have and any recommendations for revision.

 Modules (zipped PDF Files)